xpsi-group/xpsi/changelog.d/README.rst

 .. note::
-  * For any PR, GitHub actions will immediately initiate checks for the presence of towncrier news fragments in this dir.
+  * For any PR, GitHub actions will immediately initiate checks for the presence of towncrier news fragments in this dir (for very small changes you may not even want to add these).
 In order to stop this action, select the ``no-changelog-needed`` label in GitHub.
   * To actually generate the changelog using the news fragments, select the ``ready-for-changelog`` label in GitHub.
 Note that this is only to be run during a